cnidaire/internship_lbbe-Rewiring/notes/notes_rewiring.md

 - The turnover of some species can lead to rewiring and it seems like it is the most commonly considered case.
 The disappearance of a species can lead the species that where interacting with it to create new connections with other already existing species of the network.
 - The opposite is also true, the apparition of a new specie will most likely lead to new connection with the other species of the network and possibly make some other disappear.
 The most common example is the one of invasive species.

-It can be due not to the disappearance a species but just d different phenology or a shifted one, due to the modification of the environment for example.
+It can be due not to the disappearance a species but just different phenology or a shifted one, due to the modification of the environment for example.

 I am not sure of when is the limit to stop talking about rewiring, because some mechanisms can have an impact on the strength of an interaction without leading to a complete disappearance.